 Home to more or less 300 people, Fanzara was about to make it to the list of “Spain’s dying villages” until its streets were converted to an open-air Museum.
 Around 15 graffiti artists were invited by the young generation of locals to transform the village.
 Thanks to their amazing works the small village gained its unique identity and become an ultimate stop for the art lovers of the region.

 The citizens of Fanzara are the nicest and friendliest people ever.
 Since it is a tiny village where everyone knows everyone, the locals immediately notice you´re “not from here” and try to assist you in every possible way.
-They always smile at you and say “hi” or “welcome”, wherever you go.
-While I was taking pictures, a local woman was leaving her home nearby.
-Suddenly she approached me and asked, whether I had a city map with all the graffiti works marked and gave me some useful tips on what not to miss.
-So when you´re in Fanzara, stop the first person you see – they´d be delighted to help you.
+In my experience, a local woman simply approached me while I was taking pictures and gave me some useful tips on what not to miss.

 Is Graffiti an Art?

-It´s no secret graffiti is mostly officially prohibited everywhere in the world and lots people just don´t understand this art form or don´t see it as an art at all.
-And I agree with those who say the word “hi” on the wall is not an art, but at the same time Fanfara´s graffitis are definitely art works.
+It´s no secret graffiti is mostly officially prohibited everywhere in the world and many people just don´t understand this form of art or don´t see it as an art at all.
+And I agree with those who say the word “hi” on the wall is most likely not an art, but at the same time, Fanfara´s graffitis are definitely artworks.
 As well as those at the East Side Gallery in Berlin and many others worldwide.

-There tends to be a gap between young and old generations: it might be hard to explain your grandmother this particular modern art piece is beautiful (I often don´t quite get some of them myself).
-So, can you imagine the old local lady explaining you the meaning behind the certain graffiti work?! – Only in Fanzara.
+There tends to be a gap between young and old generations: it might be hard to explain to your grandmother this particular modern art piece is beautiful (I often don´t quite get some of them myself).
+So, can you imagine the old local lady explaining to you the meaning behind the certain graffiti work?! – Only in Fanzara.

 Just in a few weeks, a dying village turned into a cultural triumph.
 Fanzara ended up being different and unique.